 If the property was not jointly owned with someone else, you will normally need to wait until probate is granted before you can sell the house or transfer ownership to a beneficiary named in the Will.

-Book a free initial consultation with our probate solicitors in Newport
+Get in touch with our probate lawyers in Newport

 We are able to arrange home and hospital visits at no extra cost (subject to location) for clients with a disability or who would otherwise be unable to attend our offices.